GEMMES-Project/gemmes_vn/aboutme.md

     img: https://gohu00.github.io/gemmes_vn/assets/img/Toan_Nguyen.JPG
     desc: Postdoctoral Research Fellow <br> The University of Queensland
     website: https://sites.google.com/view/toannguyen/research
     pop: <a class="popup-trigger" rel="nofollow">Biography</a><div class="popup"> Toan Nguyen is a Research Associate at Queensland  University and a researcher at the  Institute of Research in Economics, Environment, and Data Science (IREEDS).
 His research interests are in labor economics and economics of immigration.
-He has published in highly ranking international journals such as: European Economic Review, Social Science and Medicine, and The World Economy.<span class="popup-btn-close">close</span></div>
+He has published in highly ranking international journals such as - European Economic Review, Social Science and Medicine, and The World Economy.<span class="popup-btn-close">close</span></div>
 work-package_3_bis:
   - name: Manh-Hung Nguyen
     img: https://gohu00.github.io/gemmes_vn/assets/img/Manh-Hung-Nguyen_alt.jpg